jweiland-net/clubdirectory/Documentation/Configuration/Index.rst

 **itemsPerPage**

-Reduce result of glossary records to this value for a page
+Reduce result of club records to this value for a page

 **insertAbove**

-Insert page browser above list of glossary records
+Insert page browser above list of club records

 **insertBelow**

-Insert page browser below list of glossary records.
+Insert page browser below list of club records.
 I remember a bug in TYPO3 CMS.
 So I can not guarantee that this option will work.

 **maximumNumberOfLinks**

-If you have many glossary records it makes sense to reduce the amount of pages in page browser to a fixed maximum value.
+If you have many club records it makes sense to reduce the amount of pages in page browser to a fixed maximum value.
 Instead of 1, 2, 3, 4, 5, 6, 7, 8 you will get 1, 2, 3...8, 9 if you have configured this option to 5.